Summary of Position

 This is a temporary/seasonal, full-time, non-exempt position.
-The wage is $16.00 per hour and benefits include sick leave and holiday pay.
+The wage is $15.50-$15.75 per hour (depending on experience).
+Benefits include sick leave and holiday pay.

 Shared rental housing may be available for the duration of the position, either at the Learning Center or in the neighboring town of Marblemount.
 Meals are provided when programs are in session; otherwise, instructors are responsible for providing their own food.
 Employees are responsible for their own health insurance and transportation (which is strongly encouraged).
 Smoking is not allowed in housing, during programs, or on the Institute’s campus.
 Pets are not allowed on the Institute’s campus.

-• Final offers of employment are contingent upon the successful completion of a background check that may include employment history, national criminal background check, national sex offender registry search and a driving history check.
+• Final offer of employment is contingent upon the successful completion of a background check that may include employment history, national criminal background check, nation

 About North Cascades Institute